+86 571 8659 2517

 info@zmuni.com

 The global cosmetics regulatory environment continues to evolve.
 To help businesses stay updated with regulatory changes, ZMUni Compliance Center regularly releases a monthly recap of global cosmetics regulations.
-This article covers the regulatory developments related to cosmetics in China and globally in July 2025.
-China Cosmetic Regulatory Updates New Cosmetics Ingredients (NCI) Notification On July 11, 2025, China's National Medical Products Administration (NMPA) released the List of Registered and Notified New Cosmetic Ingredients.
-As of the end of June 2025, a total of 272 new cosmetic ingredients had been registered or notified in China, reflecting steady growth driven
+This article covers the regulatory developments related to cosmetics in China and globally in August 2025, with an emphasis on updates in cosmetic ingredients and cosmetic management, among other areas.
+China Cosmetic Regulatory Updates New Cosmetics Ingredients (NCI) Notification In August 2025, 14 new cosmetic ingredients were notified with the China National Medical Products Administration (NMPA).
+They include: Before this recap, ZMUni has continued to release passages introducing the NCI updates, along

 +86 571 8659 2517